-A pushmobile is a boy powered go-cart.
+A pushmobile is a Cub Scout-powered go-cart.
 Cub Scout dens make their own pushmobile.
-Six boys work together as a team to push their pushmobile through the course to the finish line at this annual district event.
+Cub Scouts work together as a team to push their pushmobile through the course to the finish line at this annual district event.
 In event of bad weather, the event will be held on TBD.

 ||Event setup (staff only)